The International Payments service is available to residents of the UK and EEA.

 The card must be in your name and the billing address you enter must match the records held by your bank.
 You must use a card in the same currency that you are transferring from.

-Please be aware that when paying by credit card your card issuer may charge a cash advance fee, which could be up to 5%.
+Please be aware that if you pay by credit card, your card issuer may charge a cash advance fee, which could be up to 5%.
 We are not liable for these charges.
 We recommend either using a debit card or paying us by bank transfer.

 For your convenience, your card details can be securely saved to your online account for future use.

 Once you’ve confirmed your transaction, we’ll send you our bank details and you’ll need to liaise with your bank to transfer the funds to us.
 You may be able to use your online account with your bank to do this.
 As soon as the funds have cleared, we’ll complete your transaction to your overseas recipient.

 We cannot take money directly from your bank or building society account or accept payment by cash or cheque.